40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 So, instead of fretting, get a candle and rub in on the troublesome zippers.
 The wax will create a lubricant that will allow the zip to glide smoothly.
 This is especially useful when you’re rushing to pack your stuff up.
 You can also opt to do this before leaving for your trip.

 It’s a no-brainer that camping comes with a lot of hand-washing.
 That’s fine and all, but the problem is that you constantly find yourself fumbling with the bother of having to find an outdoor sink, or perhaps even resorting to washing your hands at the stream, which isn’t safe in the dead of the night.

 What you can do instead is to grab a bucket or jug of water and tie it to a tree.
 Next, get your bar of soap and put it into a clean pantyhose and strap it to the tree next to the jug.
 And there you have a portable washing station.

 Easy Carry Matchbox

 Matchsticks are one of the most important things to pack when going for a camping trip.
-You will be needing it for lighting your campfire, cooking your food and even for just general lighting.
-However, keep them dry can prove to be a challenge.
+You will be needing them for lighting your campfire, cooking your food, and even for just general lighting.
+However, keeping them dry can prove to be a challenge.

-A lot of people have experienced dropping them onto the wet ground or even just dropping their entire tool kit into a puddle so what you can do is to get a plastic container of any kind.
-Get some sandpaper and just stick it on the lid and you will be able to keep your match sticks safe and dry.
+A lot of people have experienced dropping them onto the wet ground or even just dropping their entire tool kit into a puddle.
+To avoid that, what you can do is to get a plastic container of any kind.
+Get some sandpaper and just stick it on the lid and you will be able to keep your matchsticks safe and dry.

 We all know how that usually turns out, with eggs everywhere and you spending more time cleaning up than enjoying your trip.
 Instead, get a little clear bottle with a tight lid.
 Now, you just toss in your eggs and voila!
 Just make sure you label the bottle so don’t end up overdosing on your eggs.